FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 including the numerous parameters, priors, states, equilibrium conditions, computational settings, and flags – in one place.
-By simply passing the model object as an argument to any function, the function has access to all of the model’s fields.
+By simply passing the model object as an argument to any function, the function has access to all of the model's fields.
 By comparison, our MATLAB code stored all variables directly in the global workspace – an approach that scaled poorly as model specifications become more and more complex.
 To illustrate just how unwieldy our MATLAB code was, many of our function calls required more than 20 positional